knative/docs/docs/developer/eventing/custom-event-source/custom-event-source/receive-adapter.md

     }
     ```

-1. A `Start` function, implemented as an interface to the adapter struct:
+1. A `Start` function, implemented as an interface to the adapter `struct`:

     ```go
     func (a *Adapter) Start(stopCh <-chan struct{}) error {
     ```

-    `stopCh` is the signal to stop the Adapter.
-Otherwise the role of the function is to process the next event.
+    `stopCh` is the signal to stop the adapter.
+Otherwise, the role of the function is to process the next event.

-    In the case of the `sample-source`, it creates an event to forward to the specified cloudevent sink/client every X interval, as specified by the loaded `EnvConfigAccessor` (loaded via the resource yaml).
+    In the case of the `sample-source`, this function creates a CloudEvent to forward to the specified sink every X interval, as specified by the `EnvConfigAccessor` parameter, which is loaded by the resource YAML:

     ```go
     func (a *Adapter) Start(stopCh <-chan struct{}) error {